 It is quite glaring that every market has been threatened by the outbreak of Covid-19, but the real estate is arguably the most affected industry.
-Let’s go ahead and analyse how the real estate industry has evolved during the pandemic, with Singapore as the focal point.
+Let’s go ahead and analyze how the real estate industry has evolved during the pandemic, with Singapore as the focal point.

-In Singapore, The Lockdown has affected the business of top Singapore real estate projects.
+In Singapore, The lock-down has affected the business of top Singapore real estate projects.
 Examples include Riviere, and Amber Park Showflat.
 Their revenues as well as customer volume were negatively affected.

 The effect of COVID-19 has been quite enduring and was more experienced in the second quarter of the year than in the first quarter.
 There is a massive slump in the industry, as yearly investments reduced by 32 percent during the first half of the year.
 However, the real estate industry is evolving, as market leaders are harnessing various measures and new technological trends to keep the market afloat.

 Indeed, the pandemic has instigated the worst financial breakdown in the Singaporean real-estate industry since 2008.
 The economy experienced a melt down between April 2020 and June 2020 when the lockdown was enforced.
 As a result of this, the real estate industry’s year on year returns crumbled by 39 percent.

 Results of the latest data from JLL indicate that Singapore and Hong Kong are the most affected Asian countries.
 During the first quarter of 2020, the volume of real estate investment in Hong Kong dropped by 65%, whereas, Singapore experienced a whooping 68% drop in the second quarter of this year.
 This is a significant drop compared to last year’s performances.